 - The Name Is Drake, John Drake: predating the Bond movies, but not the books.
 Generally heard only in the opening of the first season (half-hour episodes), but occasionally thereafter.

 - Thou Shalt Not Kill: To an extent.
 Most episodes of the series did not involve Drake using deadly force, and an early episode in fact featured him being assigned an assassination and doing so only under protest (and he doesn't carry it out anyway).
 During the entire run of the series, Drake shoots a man only once (not counting a later episode where he shoots people in a dream/hallucination), and otherwise rarely carries a gun.
+That's not to say he won't avert the trope if necessary, including one episode where he kills two villains, one a woman, by causing their plane to crash.

 - Those Two Bad Guys: Mr. Wilson and Mr. Jones from "The Island".